The config file

 Overriding and extending properties

-Out of the box, your project will automatically inherit the values from the default theme configuration.
-If you want to customize it, you have two options depending on your goals.
+By default, your project inherits values from the default theme.
+You have two options depending on your goal.

 To override a default property, add it directly in the theme section.